 This is especially true following the long-term impacts of the COVID-19 pandemic, which drove a majority of businesses online and left many bookkeepers scrambling to develop their online presence.

 Don’t despair!
 Building up your client base is challenging, but with the right tools and a plan, you’ll be attracting new clientele in no time.

-Today we’ll take you through the best strategies how to get bookkeeping clients, and we break it down into easy steps!
+Today, we’ll take you through the best strategies on how to get clients as a bookkeeper, and we’ll break it down into easy steps!

 Step 1.
 Identify your audience.

-Before starting your search, you’ll need to know what kind of client you’re looking for.
-Identifying your target market will not only help you find your ideal clientele but also help them find you in the long-run!
+Before starting your search on how to get bookkeeping clients, you’ll need to know what kind of bookkeeping clients you’re looking for.
+Identifying your target market and creating a customer acquisition funnel will not only help you find your ideal clients, but also help prospective bookkeeping clients find you in the long run!

-Sticking to a specific niche service (i.e. payroll) or industry (i.e. bookkeeping for truckers, bookkeeping for real estate agents, etc.) helps potential clients determine whether you are the right fit for them.
-However, remaining in the generalist pool widens your scope of prospective business.
+Sticking to a specific niche service (i.e. payroll) or industry (i.e. bookkeeping for truckers, bookkeeping for real estate agents, etc.) helps prospective clients determine whether you are the right fit for them.
+However, remaining in the generalist pool widens your scope of prospective clients and small businesses.

 Consider your areas of expertise and interest and what kind of connections you might already have to the niche or industry you will target.

 Using social media is about taking a conversational growth strategy approach—where you’re focusing on providing helpful information vs. pushing for potential clients to sign on the dotted line right away.

 There are many platforms available to help craft your online presence and help you find bookkeeping clients if you are just starting out or even find more bookkeeping clients if you are already in business.
 So how do you choose which one is right for your bookkeeping freelancing business?